 The Glass House

-The Glass House stands stately at the very end of Franklin Wharf, almost worth the views alone – looking over Sullivan’s Cove and the Derwent River with absolutely nothing interrupting the compelling vista.
+The Glass House stands stately at the very end of Franklin Wharf on Hobart’s waterfront, almost worth the views alone with Sullivan’s Cove, and the Derwent River with absolutely nothing interrupting the compelling vista.

-Although the views are far from the only reason The Glass House is mentioned amongst the best restaurants in Hobart.
+Although the views are far from the only reason it’s mentioned amongst the best restaurants in Hobart.
 The food and drink pushes the standards even higher, from line-caught kingfish carpaccio lightly treated with anchovy and dill mustard, to wild clover lamb tartare with lovage, gentleman’s relish, and beetroot.

 Contact: (03) 6223 1032